Deeksha117/ConversationBotSimrun/README.md

 You can interact with this bot by sending it a message, or selecting a command from the command list.
 The bot will respond to the following strings.

-1. **Show Welcome**
+1. **Hi**
-  - **Result:** The bot will send the welcome card for you to interact with
+  - **Result:** The bot will send the welcome card for you to interact with, provde you a list of all possible commands that bot understands
-  - **Valid Scopes:** personal, group chat, team chat
-2. **MentionMe**
+2. **Add me to DNS team**
-  - **Result:** The bot will respond to the message and mention the user
+  - **Result:** The bot will respond to the message if user was succesfully added or not.
-  - **Valid Scopes:** personal, group chat, team chat
-3. **MessageAllMembers**
+  In case of success - the response is "Sucessfully registered you to team DNS" In case of failure - the response is "Please enter valid team name from list"
+3. **get my total, get team total, get rank, get overall team stats, get team stats for today**
-  - **Result:** The bot will send a 1-on-1 message to each member in the current conversation (aka on the conversation's roster).
+  - **Result:** The bot will send a 1-on-1 message to each member in the current conversation based on the query after fetching aggregarted data from SQL server
-  - **Valid Scopes:** personal, group chat, team chat

 You can select an option from the command list by typing ```@TeamsConversationBot``` into the compose message area and ```What can I do?``` text above the compose area.

-### Avoiding Permission-Related Errors

-You may encounter permission-related errors when sending a proactive message.
-This can often be mitigated by using `MicrosoftAppCredentials.TrustServiceUrl()`.
-See [the documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-proactive-message?view=azure-bot-service-4.0&tabs=csharp#avoiding-401-unauthorized-errors) for more information.

 ## Deploy the bot to Azure